andrewsnowden/flask-starter/README.md

 ### Naming your project

-Once you have installed the dependencies, call the init script to name your project:
+Once you have installed the dependencies, call the init script to name your
+project:

     $ python manage.py init <project_name>

 You will need to configure your database settings and then perform the required database initialization.

-### Creating your database
+### Creating and connecting to your database

+Database support is provided through Flask-SQLAlchemy.
+By default this is configured to use MySQL.
+You can change this by using a different database URL in config.py.
+You should update this to use the correct username and host for your database.
+For example:

+    SQLALCHEMY_DATABASE_URI = "postgresql://andrew@localhost/{}".format(PROJECT_NAME)

+Before getting started you must create your database in MySQL/PostgreSQL

+    $ mysql
+    $ create database <database-name>

 Database migrations are handled by [Flask-Alembic](https://github.com/tobiasandtobias/flask-alembic)

 You will need to perform all three of these steps to create your database before the first run.

 First, have Flask-Alembic generate an alembic.ini